Saturday, May 19, 2007

 Of course the Dutch have terrific language skills, or perhaps they just think they do -

 The Dutch have a high opinion of their ability to speak French, German and English.
-The reality is very different, according to new research.
+The reality is very different, according to new research.- but either way they didn’t trouble themselves to coin equivalents to flexicurity in the other EU languages, and so French, for example, has ended up with a multiplicity of competing terms.

 ...